Light and fluffy vegan red velvet cupcakes topped with a red velvet frosting. Perfectly moist, vibrantly red and crazy delicious!

 *We initially used liquid red food coloring for this recipe but have changed our recommendations to use a red gel food color.
 We used Americolor red gel which works wonderfully in this recipe.

-*For Gluten-Free: I think you could make these cupcakes gluten-free if you simply swap the all purpose flour for a gluten free all purpose baking blend.
+*Gluten-Free: If you want to make these cupcakes gluten-free simply swap the all purpose flour for a gluten free all purpose baking blend.

 - Category: Dessert